Jim Steyer: Career

-Steyer has been teaching courses as an adjunct professor at Stanford University in political science, education, civil rights and civil liberties for 35 years.
+Steyer has been teaching courses as an adjunct professor at Stanford University in political science, education, civil rights and civil liberties since the late 1980s.
 He has also authored three books: The Other Parent: The Inside Story of the Media's Effect on our Children in 2002, which focuses on the effects certain media and government regulators have on children, Talking Back to Facebook: The Common Sense Guide to Raising Kids in the Digital Age in 2012, and Which Side of History: How Technology Is Reshaping Democracy & Our Lives in 2021.
 His former students include New Jersey Senator Cory Booker, former National Security Adviser Susan Rice, and Chelsea Clinton, who he raved was such a "star student" that he hired her as a teaching assistant and research aide.

 Steyer founded his first child advocacy venture, Children Now, in 1988.
 Children Now was one of the main lobbying groups that fought for the three-hour-a-week educational children's programming quota which eventually became law.
 The group also became well known for publishing a "report card" on California's children.
 This report card helped to shed light on important statistics.
 One of the red flags the report card raised was that one-fifth of California children lacked health insurance and only half were immunized.

 Shortly after starting Children Now, Steyer noticed a serious need for high-quality educational TV programs for kids.
 In response he started JP Kids in 1996, a for-profit company that produced such shows as The Famous Jett Jackson, which aired on the Disney Channel.
 Steyer served as the company's Chairman and CEO.
 Under Steyer's guidance, the company used various platforms to broadcast more educational and entertaining content.
 JP Kids also provided an online outlet for teens to share opinions, explore alternative points of views and discuss political and environmental topics.